RenRenJuan/YAS3/README.md

 ## Mac OSX ##

   The Mac app installs in the normal way from the binary (dmg).
+Install [OS X Fuse](https://osxfuse.github.io) first.

 ## Windows ##

   WINS3FS operates as a dot net extension of WinFsp so you need to first install [WinFsp](http://www.secfs.net/winfsp/download/).

   After that, assuming you defaulted everything, you can install the MSI the normal way.

-## 1.0 Common ##

-  After installation, operation will be evident in messages presented in the GUI.

 # Original Readmes #